OpenPegasus/OpenPegasusDocker/README.md

 3. Run the build container an build OpenPegasus
 4. Deploy the OpenPegasus server container

-TODO: Does this also get Ubuntu image in the make build step???

-Thus the simplest set of commands to create an OpenPegasus server container are:
+Thus the set of commands below will create an OpenPegasus server container:

 ```console
 git clone https://github.com/OpenPegasus/OpenPegasusDocker.git